-- Remove the rear and front seats.
-(See pages 2-4 to 2-5 for seat removal and installation procedures.) - Open the fuel tank filler cap, and slowly add fuel to the fuel tank. - Stop filling when the fuel just reaches the top of the fuel tank visible under the engine oil tank.
+- Remove the rear and front seats to watch the fuel level.
+(See pages 2-4 to 2-5 for seat removal and installation procedures.) - 2.
+Open the fuel tank filler cap, and slowly add fuel to the fuel tank. - Stop filling when the fuel just reaches the top of the fuel tank visible under the engine oil tank.